pedrolopesme/cinepedia/README.md

 All dependencies are listed at build.gradle.

 In order to run this application you need to have a [MovieDB API Key](https://www.themoviedb.org/documentation/api).
-Once you got one, you'll need to put it into configs.xml - inside res/values.
-Theres a comment indicating the right place to insert your key.
+Once you get one, you'll need to put it into configs.xml - inside res/values.
+There's a comment indicating the right place to insert your key.

 ### Screenshots